isomerpages/moe-stanthonyspri/_the-anthonian-experience/Curriculum@SAPS/Student Development.md

 Each class creates an environment where growth mindset messages are promoted and where the differences between a fixed and growth mindset are evident and can be easily referred to.

+**<center>Classroom Posters</center>**<center>Each class creates an environment where growth mindset messages are promoted and where the differences between a fixed and growth mindset are evident and can be easily referred to.</center>